 In tai-chi this type of movement is referred to as 'reeling silk' because of its similarity to the motion of the silk worm and it is widely known as 'six harmonies movement' amongst the internal martial arts.
 The three internal harmonies of spirit harmonising with intention, intention harmonising with "chi" and "chi" harmonising with strength describe the mind led skill of using the intention to bring power up and/or outwards from the ground or down and/or inwards through gravity to a part of the body.
 The three external harmonies of hand-foot, elbow-knee and shoulder-hip describe how the body is tied together as a single unit that is controlled by the "tan-tien", such that the corresponding parts are interconnected by tendons, ligaments and fasciae.

 Pivotal to this type of movement is a part of the body the Chinese call the "tan-tien" and the ability to join it to the connective tissues of the body.
 The "tan-tien" is situated below the navel about a third of the way in from the front to back.
 This is regarded as being the physical centre of the body.
-"Tan-tien" controlled movement can be expressed in two ways; as circular movement with the axis being through the "tan-tien" front to back or as a snake like movement with the axis through the "tan-tien" and across the plane of the body.
-The two can also be combined.
+Full use of the "tan-tien" to control movement is expressed in two ways; as circular movement with the axis being through the centre of the "tan-tien" or as a snake like movement, the two can also be combined.
 These are regarded as the three movement principles of tai-chi.
 The midriff plays a multiple role connecting the internal to the external by being a focal point for the mind, the controller of the breath, the centre of rotation of circular movement, an internal end point of the connective tissues that control 'opening' and 'closing', as well as controlling the alignment and manipulation of the ground path.
 The movement requires a complex intimate connective interaction between "tan-tien", "kua" and "ming-men" in order to fully connect the midriff to the legs/ground and spine/upper body.
 To facilitate movement, a technique known as ‘reverse breathing’ takes up the slack in the connective tissues, enabling a tensile connection to pull the body around.